fenago/datascience-machine-learning/labs/lab_4.md

 So in this example, I import matplotlib.pyplot as plt, and with this, we can refer to it as plt from now on in this notebook.
 Then, I use np.arange(-3, 3, 0.001) to create an x-axis filled with values between -3 and 3 at increments of 0.001, and use pyplot's plot() function to plot x.
 The y function will be norm.pdf(x).
 So I'm going to create a probability density function with a normal distribution based on the x values, and I'm using the scipy.stats norm package to do that.

-So tying it back into last chapter's look at probability density functions, here we are plotting a normal probability density function using matplotlib.
+So tying it back into last lab's look at probability density functions, here we are plotting a normal probability density function using matplotlib.
 So we just call pyplot's plot() method to set up our plot, and then we display it using plt.show().
 When we run the previous code, we get the following output:

 ![](https://github.com/fenago/datascience-machine-learning/raw/master/images/datascience-machine-learning-chapter-03-01/steps/2/1.png)